 The Factory Reset function should be used with caution.
 It deletes all of the settings you have programmed into the system.
-It returns the system to the way it was when received new from the factory.
+It returns the system to the way it was when received new from the factory, including setting the Passcode to 0-0-0.
 After using this function, you will need to reprogram everything from the start.

-Wohler ivam2-2 Home Source -42,0 - Home Status H07760785494 LUFS Source From 🖚 Dashboard The forme states in a former states in a former state in a forme 🎝 Preset Management Factory Reset 🗙 System Setup 네 Audio Meters භී System : ්ර Factory Reset 🗢 Configuration 🗸 옮 Mgmt IP Address Are you ready to initiate a Factory Reset of this iVam Unit?
-Resetting will: 🛥 System Preferences Delete all custom information stored in the system, including presets Create a default factory Database 📼 Global Output Routing Create a default factory Database Return to a default network configuration Automatically halt her Vam 😂 System 🗸 🗸 Automatically nait the Ivam This process will usually take less than a minute after which your unit will be automatically restarted. り Factory Reset This process will usually case less than a minute after which your unit will be automatically resolved. ල Reboot System Initiate Factory Reset Copyright © Wohler Technologies, Inc. All rights reserved.
+WONIEF IVAM1-3 🙆 Dashboard The status representation of the status repre 🍰 Preset Management Factory Reset 🔀 System Setup ¢\$ System : ♥ Factory Reset 🌣 Configuration  🗸 🚜 Mamt IP Address Are you ready to initiate a Factory Reset of this Unit?
+Resetting will: 🚥 System Preferences Delete all custom information stored in the system, including presets 🚥 Global Output Routing Return to a default network configuration 🕫 System 🗸 🗸 Automatically halt the Unit This process will usually take less than a minute after which your unit will be automatically restarted.
+This process will usually case less that a minute after which your unit will be automatically restarted. ර Reboot System Initiate Factory Reset Copyright @ Wohler Technologies, Inc. All rights reserved.